 Head to the BUY MY BOOKS' page for a preview of the book: Buy My Books

-NOW AVAILABLE: a paperback edition of 'Losing Time', for readers who prefer to hold and enjoy handling a book.
+THE PAPERBACK VERSION of 'Losing Time', is for readers who prefer to hold and enjoy handling a book.
 Sometimes an e-book is no substitute!
 This is no run-of-the-mill edition, but a beautifully produced paperback.